Learn to identify and develop innovative products and services to improve human health with trainees from across the nation.

 There are some differences, though.

 - The program utilizes a team-based capstone project.
-You should expect to be in regular contact with your teammates and work together to identify a real-world problem and viable solutions.
+You will be in regular contact with your teammates and work together to identify a real-world problem and viable solutions.

 - Your team will have access to successful entrepreneurs and innovators who serve as mentors and help you complete your capstone.
 You should expect to meet with mentors at least once per week.